Manager: Joseph Miceli, Ph.D.

-Team: Kristina Buss, Lisa Miller and Andrea Price
+Team: Kristina Buss, Lisa Miller

 The DNASU Sequencing Core Facility within the Center For Personalized Diagnostics offers Next Generation Sequencing services on the Illumina HiSeq 2000 and the recently added MiSeq platform.
 You can read about HiSeq system on the Illumina website here and view our processing pipeline on our core website.
 This technology offers scientists and researchers both within ASU and worldwide the ability to perform a full range of Genomic applications including Whole Genome Sequencing (WGS), RNA-Seq, exome sequencing, CHIP-Seq, Targeted Resequencing, de novo sequencing, and amplicon sequencing.